luka magician

 • Inverted Winger – Cuts inside to shoot or pass.
 (Example: Arjen Robben, Mohamed Salah)

-How to Become a Better Midfielder?
+How to Become a Better Midfielder in soccer?

 Passing Accuracy – Short and long-range distribution.